-The pineal gland is very tiny (see Fig 9.11) for such a remarkable structure, in adults is about 0.3 inches long (approximately 0.8 cm).
-It weighs about 0.004 of an ounce (about 0.1 gram).
-So very tiny!
-Despite its small size, the pineal gland has a rich supply of adrenergic nerves, sensitive to the hormone epinephrine, that greatly influence its function.
-The endocrine section of this text goes into great detail regarding the stimulus and sequence of events for melatonin release, as well as the many physiological effects it has on the body.
+The endocrine system of chapter 12 in this text goes into great detail regarding the stimulus and sequence of events for melatonin release, as well as the many physiological effects it has on the body.
 Although not a structure of the limbic system, the epithalamus has a role in connecting the limbic system to other parts of the brain.